mardlucca/ruletables/README.md

-# template-project
+# ruletables
-This is a template/skeleton project to be used a starting point to create basic Java projects using Gradle.

-This project includes:
-* TODO: Add description
+This is a simple rules engine implementation based on ideas from "iptables".
+This is meant to be a generic library written in Java.
+This library/API can then be further enhanced/extended to included any desired functionality like an expression language or script to allow users to write rules using the engine.